salesforcecli/sfdx-cli/README.md

 1. From within this repository's root directory, run `yarn` (short for `yarn install`).
 1. Run `bin/run` to view the CLI's root help.

 When you make changes to this project's `.ts`. sources, you will need to recompile.
 Use `yarn prepare` or `tsc -p tsconfig.json` to rebuild.
+Don't forget to test and lint your changes before merging -- `yarn test` will do both.

-### Up and running as a `force` namespace plugin developer
+### Up and running as a `force` plugin developer

+*Note: this is no longer necessary, but you can still use it to develop with the full suite of force plugins if desired.
+Otherwise, you should be able to develop plugins as you did with v5.*

 1. Make sure you have the any of the following dependencies that you need to work on cloned locally as sibling directories to this repository:
     * [salesforcedx](https://git.soma.salesforce.com/salesforcedx/salesforcedx)